-FID Restricted Stock Stock Options Driftwood Incentive Program Awards Description A significant grant of shares of restricted stock, the vesting of which is contingent upon FID.
-An award of time-vesting non- qualified stock options designed to allow the recipients to participate in the upside of the Company.
-A cash award under the Driftwood Incentive Program designed to reward employees, including our NEOs, for commencement of work on each of the four phases of the Driftwood terminal (each, a "Phase").
-Each award provides a fixed dollar amount for each Phase.
-After satisfaction of the relevant milestone, the amount is paid over time, contingent upon continued employment, creating a meaningful long-term retention incentive.
+A significant grant of shares of restricted stock, the vesting of which is contingent upon FID.
+An award of time-vesting of qualified stock options design allow the recipients to particular the upside of the Company. gned to reward employees, including our NEOs, for commencement of work paid over time, contingent upon continued employment, creating a meaningful long-term retention incentive.
 Why it is consistent with our compensation philosophy Creates alignment with stockholders and links pay to achievement of a significant corporate project.
-Creates alignment with our stockholders and encourages long-term retention of executives.
+Creates alignment with our stockholders and encourage retention of executives.
 Links pay to achievement of a significant corporate project and encourages long-term retention of executives.
-When issued Each of our NEOs received an initial grant prior to the Merger in connection with their offer letter with Tellurian Investments, except for Mr. Lafargue, who received his initial grant upon the Merger.
+Each of our NEOs received an initial grant prior to the Merger in connection with their offer letter with Tellurian Investments, except for When issued Mr. Lafargue, who received his initial grant upon the Merger.
 Additional awards may be issued upon the achievement of strategic milestones (e.g., Mr. Teague's additional 2018 award).
-October 2017 April 2018 Vesting terms Generally, vests in full upon FID.
+April 2018 Vesting terms Generally, vests in full upon FID.
 Mr. Teague's additional 2018 award vests in equal one-third increments upon FID and the two anniversaries thereof.
-Vests in three equal annual installments on the first three anniversaries of the date of grant, subject to continued employment through each vesting date.
-Vests in increments, with 25% of the award allocable to any Phase vesting on each of the first four anniversaries of the date on which a notice to proceed or similar action or authorization is issued and delivered by Driftwood LNG LLC under an EPC contract with Bechtel to commence work on the applicable Phase of the Driftwood terminal (each, an "NTP Date").
+Vesting terms Vests in three equal annual installments on the first three anniversaries of the date of subject to continued employ through each vesting date. grant, notice to proceed or similar action or authorization is issued and